Old Testament baby name Ezekiel has never been more popular.

-This name fits right in.
+The baby name Ezekiel fits right in.

-It means “God will strengthen.”
+It means “God will strengthen” from the Hebrew.

 The Book of Ezekiel chronicles events during the Babylonian captivity.
-Ezekiel was among the Jews of the Kingdom of Judah forced into exile during the sixth century BC.
+Ezekiel was among the Jews of the Kingdom of Judah forced into exile in Babylon during the sixth century BC.
 He was a priest and later became a prophet, his visions describing the eventual restoration of Israel.

 There was a real life Ezekiel Cheever, but he had nothing to do with Salem.
 He was a widely respected and influential seventeenth century schoolmaster, the author of a well-regarded textbook on Latin and was a long-time headmaster at the prestigious Boston Latin.